joycee883/joycee883/README.md

-# 👋 Hi, I'm Joycee!
+# 👋 Hey there!
+I'm Joycee

-👀 I'm passionate about data science, machine learning, and AI, with a focus on exploring new possibilities in these fields.
+👀 A Data Science Enthusiast with a passion for Machine Learning and AI, always exploring how these fields can unlock new possibilities.

 🌱 Currently, I’m deepening my skills in advanced data analysis, machine learning, and deep learning.